Art Studio Arts

 Point of Pride

-Why study Art Studio Arts?After graduation, School of Art students take on a variety of careers as artists, curators, designers, educators, critics, scholars, conservators and writers.
-Our alumni continue to be a part of the School of Art after they leave campus, and we continue to harness professional relationships and networking connections between them and our current students.
+Why study Art Studio Arts?After graduation, Wonsook Kim School of Art students take on a variety of careers as artists, curators, designers, educators, critics, scholars, conservators and writers.
+Our alumni continue to be a part of the Wonsook Kim School of Art after they leave campus, and we continue to harness professional relationships and networking connections between them and our current students.

 Applying to Illinois State

 New freshmen will initially apply to the Art major.
-Students interested in this sequence will submit a five-piece admissions portfolio to the School of Art upon the university accepting the admissions application.
+Students interested in this sequence will submit a five-piece admissions portfolio to the Wonsook Kim School of Art upon the University accepting the admissions application.
 At the end of the first-year foundations program, students will choose to focus within a specific Studio Arts sequence.

 Digital Portfolio Requirements

 Make sure that the artwork is squared in the viewfinder, is well-lit, and in focus.
-It is important to record color and exposure accurately, so be sure to set the proper camera "white balance" and exposure for the lighting conditions.
-(Consult your camera manual.)
-It is also important to eliminate distracting backgrounds by filling the viewfinder as much as possible with the artwork without cropping the artwork itself.
+It is important to record color and exposure accurately, so be sure to set the proper camera white balance and exposure for the lighting conditions—consult your camera manual if you need assistance.
+Eliminate distracting backgrounds by filling the viewfinder as much as possible with the artwork without cropping the artwork itself.
 Use a neutral cloth or wall as a backdrop.
 If these cannot be controlled, then you are encouraged to carefully crop out any distracting background in a photo editing program.
 Accurate and simple representations of your artworks are paramount.

 Transfer students: Work submitted should reflect college-level art classes already taken.